Efficient Consensus-Free Weight Reassignment for Atomic Storage (Extended Version): Introduction

 \end{example}

 SmartMerge \cite{smartmerge} is the only consensus-free reconfiguration protocol that avoids creating unacceptable states; however, for each r/w operation, it requires communicating with a quorum of processes to find the most up-to-date configuration.
-Therefore, it might incur significant performance losses in terms of latency and throughput, i.e., it does not respect the fourth requirement since the r/w operations are not completely separated from the reconfiguration protocol.
+Therefore, it might incur significant performance losses in terms of latency and throughput, i.e., it does not satisfy the fourth requirement since the r/w operations are not completely separated from the reconfiguration protocol.
 If SmartMerge is adapted to be used as a weight reassignment protocol, we still have the same problem.

 To the best of our knowledge, no protocol is presented explicitly to solve weight reassignment in a consensus-free manner for atomic storage.
 This paper presents a novel and efficient consensus-free weight reassignment protocol that autonomously reassigns the processes' weights for atomic storage (the atomic storage is based on the ABD protocol).
 The weight reassignment protocol avoids creating unacceptable states.
-The distinguished feature of our protocol in contrast to other solutions is that for executing each r/w operation, it is not required to communicate with a quorum of processes for finding the most up-to-date processes' weights leading to efficiency improvement.
+In contrast to other solutions, the distinguishing feature of our protocol is that for executing each r/w operation, it is not required to communicate with a quorum of processes to find the most up-to-date processes' weights leading to efficiency improvement.
 To evaluate the performance of an atomic storage based on our weight reassignment protocol, we compared our approach to atomic storages based on (1) the (static) ABD that uses an SMQS, (2) RAMBO, and (3) SmartMerge.
 Our experimental results show that our approach is 38$\%$, 17$\%$, 27$\%$ more efficient than the (static) ABD, RAMBO, and SmartMerge, respectively.

 \textbf{Organization of the paper.} Section \ref{sec:preliminaries} presents the system model and some preliminary definitions and properties used in the paper.
-In section \ref{sec:dynamic-weight-reassignment}, we describe our consensus-free weight reassignment protocol.
-We present the dynamic atomic storage that utilizes our consensus-free weight reassignment protocol in Section \ref{sec:storage-system}.
+In Section \ref{sec:dynamic-weight-reassignment}, we describe our weight reassignment protocol.
+We present the dynamic atomic storage that utilizes our weight reassignment protocol in Section \ref{sec:storage-system}.
 The performance evaluation is shown in Section \ref{sec:evaluation}.
 We present the conclusion and future work in Section \ref{sec:conclusion}.